 A study in healthy Beagles showed that adding natural antioxidants to their food promoted antioxidant levels in the blood and subsequently limited negative effects of free radicals.

 Currently, the majority of conclusive research for antioxidants and health benefits has focused on their preventative effects.
 Antioxidants may have a role in disease management and treatment, however, there are many variables involved and so their capabilities are currently inconclusive.

-Sources of Antioxidants for Pets
+Sources of Antioxidants for Dogs and Cats

 Luckily, antioxidants are widely available in food – especially fruits and vegetables!